antoniomcr96/Thinkpad-L390-Yoga-macOS-Opencore/README.md

 <h3>SSDTs</h3>

-  - <b>SSDT-AWAC-HPET-OSDW</b>: disables RTC device, HPET and injects a OSDW method (useful to check if the system is MacOS);
+  - <b>SSDT-INIT/b>: disables RTC device, HPET, injects a OSDW method (useful to check if the system is MacOS) + personal patch to avoid instant wake after sleep with certain usb devices plugged.
+It patches _PRW methods and must be associated with the relative ACPI patch in config.plist;
   - <b>SSDT-DEVICES</b>: patches ADP1 to allow ACPIACAdapter to attach to the device; injects PWRB, DMAC, MCHC, and BUS0 devices (not sure if it makes the difference); injects PGMM, PMCR, SRAM for cosmetic reasons;
-  - <b>SSDT-GPRW</b>: personal patch to avoid instant wake after sleep with certain usb devices plugged.
-It patches _PRW methods and must be associated with the relative ACPI patch in config.plist;
   - <b>SSDT-HWAC</b>: patches the access in the only 16-bit field of EC;
   - <b>SSDT-KEYS</b>: makes the brightness keys work (alternative: <a href="https://github.com/acidanthera/BrightnessKeys">Brightness Keys kext</a>) and patches wrong keys for VoodooPS2Controller;
   - <b>SSDT-PNLF</b>: from the cross-platform <a href="https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/Source/SSDT-PNLF.dsl">SSDT</a>, only for Coffee Lake;